arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wifi-1010/tutorials/mkr-battery-app-note/mkr-battery-app-note.md

 ## Further Ideas

-- An averaging function is used to increase the stability of the values obtained
-- Evaluate the performance of a sketch and compare how the voltage falls for various loads and frequencies
-- Use the BatterySense library to get a better approximation of the battery capacity
-- Use the Arduino Portenta series to have access to a onboard fuel guage.
-- Try calculating the discharge rating in the linear region
+- Try disableing the charging circuit with `code()` in order to read the voltage via serial without a WiFi connections
+- Save the values from the IoT cloud, and plot the change in voltage over time.
+What shape does the discharge function have?
+- Try experimenting with different battery capacities, and see how long it can power your application.

 ## References
 battery charge level is tied to the voltage. don't need a table, but have explanation. depending on a battery used. from 4.2 to 4.0 and from 3.5 to 3.3 very little energy is released.